NexusMutual/docs/docs/resources/faq.md

 For a full list of Nexus Mutual's cover products, see the [Cover Products](/overview/cover-products/) page or search our available listings in the [Nexus Mutual app](https://app.nexusmutual.io/cover/buy-cover).

+### Does Nexus Mutual offer cover for protocols on networks like Solana?

+Yes, with the launch of our upfront proof of loss feature, we can now support listings for Solana and other non-EVM networks.
+If there is a protocol on a non-EVM network you would like listed in the Nexus Mutual app, reach out to us through the [Nexus Mutual contact form](https://nexusmutual.io/contact).

 ### Can I buy cover for assets in wallets other than my membership address?

 Yes, you can.
 You need to buy cover using the your membership address (i.e., the Ethereum address you used to sign up for membership).
 You need to purchase cover with your membership address, but you can protect crypto assets you manage in other blockchain wallet addresses.

+For most of Nexus Mutual's cover products, you will provide the wallet address(es) in the **Extra Cover Info** section below the Cover Details.
+This information is stored privately and can be edited to add or remove covered wallet addresses during the active cover period but not during or after a loss event occurs.

-If you suffer a loss of funds and need to file a claim, you will need to submit proof of loss, which differs for each [cover product](/overview/cover-products/).
+If you suffer a loss of funds and need to file a claim, you will provide the necessary information at that time.
+This information differs for each [cover product](/overview/cover-products/).

 ### Can I buy cover for another person such as my spouse?